bespinian/serverless-workshop/README.md

 In order to authenticate your CLI you need to first create an access key by performing the following steps:

 1. Log in to the AWS Console with your credentials
-2. Click on your name in the top right of the screen
+1. Click on your name in the top right of the screen
-3. Click `My Security Credentials` in the dropdown
+1. Click `My Security Credentials` in the dropdown
-4. Click `Create Access Key` under `Access keys for CLI, SDK, & API access`
+1. Click `Create Access Key` under `Access keys for CLI, SDK, & API access`

-Then you need to configure your CLI with access key ID and the secret access key
+   Then, you need to configure your CLI with access key ID and the secret access key.

-6. Type `aws configure` in your terminal
+1. Type `aws configure` in your terminal
-7. Copy your access key ID and the secret access key from the web console and paste them at the prompts
+1. Copy your access key ID and the secret access key from the web console and paste them at the prompts
-8. Choose `eu-central-1` as the default region name
+1. Choose `eu-central-1` as the default region name
-9. Test the connection by typing `aws sts get-caller-identity` in your terminal.
+1. Test the connection by typing `aws sts get-caller-identity` in your terminal.
 You should see some basic information about your user.

-### Optional: install Terraform
+### Optional: Install Terraform

 Some optional extra topics also require Terraform, which you need to install on your machine.
 Please follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

 ## Level 0 - This is easy!

-In this level you will learn how to create a first simple function in AWS Lambda.
+In this level, you will learn how to create a first simple function in AWS Lambda.
 You will also learn how to pass configuration parameters into a function using environment variables.
 Furthermore, you will see that AWS has a very strict, deny-by-default permission scheme.

 ### Steps

 Please work through the following steps:

 1. Go to the [AWS Lambda GUI](https://console.aws.amazon.com/lambda)
+1. Choose "Europe (Frankfurt) eu-central-1" as the region in the top right corner
 1. Click on `Create function`
-1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with you user name
+1. Choose `my-function-AWSUSER` as the function name, replacing `AWSUSER` with your user name
 1. Choose `Node.js 14.x` as the runtime
 1. Open the section `Change default execution role` and note that the UI automatically creates an execution role behind the scenes, granting the function certain privileges
 1. Click `Create function`
 1. Copy the code from [./level-0/function/index.js](https://github.com/bespinian/serverless-workshop/blob/main/level-0/function/index.js) and paste it into the code editor field
 1. Press the `Deploy` button
-1. Set environment variable `NAME` in the `Configuration` tab under `Environment variables`
+1. In the `Configuration` tab under `Environment variables`, set a variable called `NAME` to the name of a person you like
-1. Press the `Test` button and create a test event called `test`
+1. In the `Test` tab, Press the `Test` button and create a test event called `test`
 1. Press the `Test` button again to run the test
 1. Observe the test output